Envision Glasses: Alice’s Top Features

 Using the Envision Glasses has restored my faith in using wearable technology.
 Just to give one example, being able to completely independently, without sighted assistance, access the labels on my skincare products has been a game-changer.

-The Envision Glasses came into their own when, one night at around 10:15 pm, I wanted to use one of my skincare products.
-I knew exactly what the packaging of the product felt like, however, I have two products in that particular packaging.
-I turned on my Envision Glasses, opened the Instant Text feature, and pointed one of the products at the camera, and within seconds, I knew what it was…and it was the one I wanted to use!
+I turned on my Envision Glasses, opened the Instant Text feature, and pointed one of the products at the camera.
+Within seconds, I knew what it was…and it was the one I wanted to use!
 This is something I’d never be able to do easily with a smartphone, without calling for human support.

 If it weren’t for the price tag, I would buy the Envision Glasses without even thinking about it.
 However, right now, I can’t justify buying them when there are other cheaper, albeit less efficient, methods for accessing visual information that work for me.
 That doesn’t mean that I wouldn’t buy the Envision Glasses in the future and I am very grateful to Henshaws for lending me them so I can trial them.

-I think the Envision Glasses are brilliant, and with AI advancing through language models like GPT-4, I think they are only going to get better and I cannot wait to find out what is to come in the future, concerning both the Envision Glasses, and independent access to visual information more generally.”
+I think the Envision Glasses are brilliant, and with AI advancing through language models like GPT-4, I think they are only going to get better.
+I cannot wait to find out what is to come in the future, concerning both the Envision Glasses, and independent access to visual information more generally.”

 How can I find out more and buy the Envision Glasses?